 Let’s face it, nothing’s better than one-on-one human interaction to provide value, but in most cases, it’s not scalable.
 We live in an instant gratification world.
 While a five minute response to a lead via email is great, it seems like ages when it was thought of from a chat point of view.
 AI and chatbots can leverage this opportunity and bridge this scalability gap to: open the conversation, answer common questions, qualify leads and even set meetings, in a natural way that your prospect will love.

-It wasn’t until we started using Drift that people actually thanked us after providing their information. --- When is the last time someone thanked you for giving them a form on your website?
+It wasn’t until we started using live chat and bots that people actually thanked us after providing their information. --- When is the last time someone thanked you for giving them a form on your website?

 - Remington Begg